Fall Session: September 11 - November 12, 2017

 Fees & Deadlines

-32 CPE Credits for Pharmacists available for additional - $156
+**32 CPE Credits for University of Hawaii at Hilo Pharmacists

 Arrangements for payment must be made before the start of the program.